-- 6.9 Further information about the Wellesley development may be found on the Aldershot Urban Extension and Wellesley websites.
-Among the documents submitted as part of the planning application was a comprehensive Conservation Plan and Heritage Strategy setting out the history of the area. - 6.10 The commercial centre of Aldershot Town Centre remains incorporated within the area defined in the 1870s.
-The original grid-iron pattern of roads, with dogleg to the station in the south can still be identified.
+- 6.9 Further information about the Wellesley development is available on the Council's Aldershot Urban Extension webpage and on the Wellesley website.
+Among the documents submitted as part of the outline planning application was a comprehensive Conservation Plan and Heritage Strategy which set out the history of the area. - 6.10 The commercial centre of Aldershot Town Centre remains incorporated within the area defined in the 1870s.
+The original grid-iron pattern of roads, with dogleg to the station in the south, can still be identified.
 The Hippodrome, near the station, was lost, and significant new development has taken place to the east of Station Road.
-The Victorian Police Station to the north of High Street was replaced by a multi-storey car park, which itself will soon be replaced by residential development. - 6.11 Through the late 1960s and early 1970s, a civic centre complex designed by local architects Building Design Partnership and incorporating the police station, magistrates court, health centre and Princes Hall was built on the site of the former Warburg barracks.
-The Warburg multi-storey car park and health centre was replaced by the Westgate cinema and leisure development in the early 2000s.
-In the 1980s, Victorian and Edwardian buildings in the town centre were replaced by a large modern indoor shopping precinct linking Wellington Street, Union Street and High Street. - 6.12 Aldershot continues to develop and modernise, but the prominent Victorian layout and surviving buildings from this era still provide a link to the history of the evolution of this military town.
+The Victorian police station to the north of High Street was replaced by a multi-storey car park, which itself will soon be replaced by a residential development. - 6.11 Through the late 1960s and early 1970s, a civic centre complex designed by local architects Building Design Partnership and incorporating the police station, magistrates court, health centre and Princes Hall was built on the site of the former Warburg Barracks.
+The Warburg multi-storey car park and health centre were replaced by the Westgate cinema and leisure development in the early 2000s.
+In the 1980s, Victorian and Edwardian buildings in the town centre were replaced by a large modern indoor shopping precinct linking Wellington Street, Union Street and High Street. - 6.12 Aldershot continues to develop and modernise, but the prominent Victorian layout and surviving buildings from this era still provide a link to the history and evolution of this military town.